scripting/wpIdentity/README.md

-# wordpressIdentity
+# wpIdentity

-Implements <a href="https://developer.wordpress.com/docs/wpcc/">OAuth identity</a> and a simple verb set with wordpress.com for Node.js apps.
+A <a href="https://www.npmjs.com/package/wpidentity">package</a> that implements <a href="https://developer.wordpress.com/docs/wpcc/">OAuth identity</a> and a simple verb set with wordpress.com for Node.js apps.

 ### It works